NEXTBioinformatics/Best-Practices-for-Processing-HTS-Data/source/dnaseq_processing.rst

 - Variant filtration

-Final set of somatic SNPs / INDELS are found by combining and filtering outputs from Mutect2 and varscan2 as described in the Mutect2 pitfalls section.
+The final set of somatic SNPs / INDELS are found by combining and filtering outputs from Mutect2 and varscan2 as described in the Mutect2 pitfalls section.
 Briefly, for a variant to pass filtering the following must be fulfilled::

 	1) PASS in Mutect2 or called by MuTect2 + PASS in varscan2 HC